University Information Security Incident Management Policy

-Threats against computer systems accessible via data communications networks are becoming more prevalent and sophisticated in nature.
+Threats against IT systems and information are becoming more prevalent and sophisticated in nature.
 Weaknesses inherent in almost all computer operating systems, many support services and network applications can be exploited in a variety of ways e.g.,

 - Intruders gaining privileged status

 Computer systems and network compromises can cause significant damage to an organisation's Information Technology resources and harm to its reputation through attacks on other systems and networks via compromised systems.
 The purpose of this Policy is to ensure that all 'security incidents' that occur or are suspected of having occurred on any part of the University's Information Technology Infrastructure are handled in a structured and consistent manner.
 The primary concern is to handle security incidents in a way that ensures: